-- 67. Woodworking machines must only be used for activities for which they were designed. - 68.
-Woodworking machines must be kept well maintained. - 69.
-Each woodworking machine must be adequately supported to ensure that the machine is stable when in use. - 70.
+- 60. Woodworking machines must only be used for activities for which they were designed. - 61.
+Woodworking machines must be kept well maintained. - 62.
+Each woodworking machine must be adequately supported to ensure that the machine is stable when in use. - 63.
 Each woodworking machine must be provided with a means of isolation from the electrical supply or other source of power.
-The isolator should be clearly marked and conveniently sited. - 71.
-Each woodworking machine must be provided with starting and stopping controls within easy reach of the operating position. - 72.
-Braking devices must be fitted to woodworking machinery where necessary, in order to control the risks during rundown of all machines. - 73.
-Access to all dangerous areas of power transmission machinery of a woodworking machine must be prevented by the fitting of suitable guards. - 74.
-All dangerous parts of a woodworking machine must be effectively guarded to the extent that is practicable. - 75.
-All guards must be suitable for the purpose for which they are intended, of good construction, adequate strength and maintained in efficient working order. - 76.
-All tooling, including cutters and saw blades, fitted to woodworking machines, must be suitable for the activity to be carried out and must be maintained in good condition. - 77.
-Where practicable, to further reduce the risks from using a woodworking machine, suitable devices such as power feed units, jigs, holders and push sticks or push blocks should be used in conjunction with the guarding of the machine. - 78.
-Effective measures, including the use of guarding and protection devices, should be taken to control the risks of material or parts of the machine or tooling from being ejected from the machine.
+The isolator should be clearly marked and conveniently sited. - 64.
+Each woodworking machine must be provided with starting and stopping controls within easy reach of the operating position. - 65.
+Braking devices must be fitted to woodworking machinery where risk assessment shows that it is necessary, in order to control the risks during rundown of all machines. - 66.
+Access to all dangerous areas of power transmission machinery of a woodworking machine must be prevented by the fitting of suitable guards. - 67.
+All dangerous parts of a woodworking machine must be effectively guarded to the extent that is practicable. - 68.
+All guards must be suitable for the purpose for which they are intended, of good construction, adequate strength and maintained in efficient working order. - 69.
+All tooling, including cutters and saw blades, fitted to woodworking machines, must be suitable for the activity to be carried out and must be maintained in good condition. - 70.
+Where practicable, to further reduce the risks from using a woodworking machine, suitable devices such as power feed units, jigs, holders and push sticks or push blocks should be used in conjunction with the guarding of the machine. - 71.
+Effective measures, including the use of guarding and protection devices, should be taken to control the risks of material, or parts of the machine or tooling from being ejected from the machine.

-- 79. Machinery used for carrying out operations for which it is not designed may not be able to be guarded effectively to ensure the safety of operators. - 80.
-Movement of the machine due to instability can result in the operator being injured as a result of coming into contact with the high speed cutters or saw blade. - 81.
-If the machine has controls that are not recessed, the operator's attention might be diverted from the hazards posed from the dangerous areas of the machine when locating the controls.
+- 72. Machinery used for carrying out operations for which it is not designed may not be able to be guarded effectively to ensure the safety of operators. - 73.
+Movement of the machine due to instability can result in the operator being injured as a result of coming into contact with the high speed cutters or saw blade. - 74.
+If the machine has controls that are not within easy reach, the operator's attention might be diverted from the hazards posed from the dangerous areas of the machine.